OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 ## Body text

 - Describe changes in a neutral, objective, non-judgmental manner.
-  - Write in the past tense (e.g., “added”, “removed”…).
+  - Write in the past tense (e.g. “added”, “removed”…).
   - Bolden the most important point.
   - Do not repeat the date, it is already in the metadata.
 - Systematically add a link to the diff on this action verb.